sophialittlejohn/phoenix/README.md

 **Registration**

 - `/api/registration/` **POST**: Register new user by asking for an email (send email validation code).
-- `/api/registration/validate/` **POST**: Validate a new registred user with validation code sent by email.
+- `/api/registration/validate/` **POST**: Validate a new registered user with validation code sent by email.

 ---
 **Auth**